Team-BHP > Technical Stuff > DIY - Do it yourself

 Ideally auto shops should be using torque gauge to apply specific torque as per specifications.
 But most people end up over tightening, and make removing of the lug nuts a pain.

-GutsyGibbon is online now (1) Thanks
+GutsyGibbon is offline (1) Thanks

 Old 27th June 2021, 06:27 #2511